junxit/us-congress-bills-115/metadata.md

 - 2017-07-19 — The Speaker designated the Honorable John J. Duncan, Jr. to act as Chairman of the Committee.
 - 2017-07-19 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2017-07-19 — The previous question was ordered pursuant to the rule.
+- 2017-07-20 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.